buildinspace/peru/README.md

 ## Rules
 Some fields (like `rev` and `unpack`) are specific to certain module types.
-There are also fields you can use in any module, which modify the the tree of files after it's fetched.
+There are also fields you can use in any module, which modify the tree of files after it's fetched.
 Some of these made an appearance in the fancy example above:

 - `copy`: A map or multimap of source and destination paths to copy.
   Works like `cp` on the command line, so if the destination is a